 M 6 Syllabus and course introduction; McChesney Introduction “The Media/Democracy Paradox” (in-class); group meeting: choose articles and divide work.

 W 8 Perloff Chapter 1 “The Panoply of Political Communication”; McChesney Chapter 1 “U.S. Media at the Dawn of the Twenty-First Century.”

-M 13 Perloff Chapter 2 “What is Political Communication?” and 2012 Article A; group meeting: progress report.
+M 13 Perloff Chapter 2 “What is Political Communication?” and 2012 Chapter 1 “The 2012 Presidential Nominating Conventions and the American Dream”; group meeting: progress report.

 W 15 Perloff Chapter 3 “The Study of Political Communication” and Perloff Chapter 4 “Media and Political Knowledge.”